rpf13/sportsshooting_react/README.md

 ### Add Match

-The *Add Match* icon on the havbar will redirect the logged in user to a form, where he can create a new match entry.
+The *Add Match* icon on the navbar will redirect the logged in user to a form, where he can create a new match entry.

 ![Add Match](docs/images/feat_match_add.png)